TIDOP-USAL/graphos/README.md

 GRAPHOS can be run in a Docker container, enabling ease of setup and GPU support for computational tasks.

+ **IMPORTANT:** The Docker image only supports console mode.
+The graphical interface is not available.

 ### Build the Docker Image

 To build a Docker image for GRAPHOS, navigate to the root directory of the repository (where the Dockerfile is located) and run: